gabischima/gabischima.github.io/_portfolio/02-emerald.md

 pt:
   title: Emerald Design System
   subtitle: '<b>Atuação:</b> Front-end e designer.'
-  description: 'Fui parte da conceituação e implementação da biblioteca Css Emerald usada nas aplicações Mundipagg.
-Utilizamos a ferramenta do PatternLab para desenvolver, com base nos princípios do Design Atômico.
+  description: 'Participei da criação e implementação da biblioteca Css Emerald usada nas aplicações Mundipagg.
+Utilizamos a ferramenta do <a href="https://patternlab.io" target="_blank" rel="noopener noreferrer">PatternLab</a> para desenvolver, com base nos princípios do Design Atômico.
 Fui a principal desenvolvedora do Styleguide, feito em Jekyll.'
 en:
   title: Emerald Design System
   subtitle: '<b>Acted as:</b> Front-end developer and designer.'
-  description: I was part of the conceiving and development of the Emerald Css library used by Mundipagg's applications.
-We use PatternLab to develop with the Atomic Design principles as a base methodology.
+  description: Co-created the Emerald Css library used by Mundipagg's applications.
+We use <a href="https://patternlab.io" target="_blank" rel="noopener noreferrer">PatternLab</a> to develop with the Atomic Design principles as a base methodology.
 I was the primary developer for the Styleguide, made with Jekyll.
 gallery:
   direction: landscape
   images: